 - The provision of expert labour market policy analysis on employment, unemployment, education and training.
 The INOU is represented on a range of policy forums, including the Labour Market Council which is tasked with overseeing the Government’s Pathways to Work initiative.

 - Membership supports including the involvement of Unemployed People/Individual Membership.
 This involves the structured participation of unemployed people in the INOU through the General Branch; the maintenance of a network of Individual Member contacts and activists and the engagement of unemployed people in the organisation’s work through thematic focus groups, workshops and introductory meetings.

 The INOU Community Employment Scheme/Transitional Work Programme.
 The INOU have been running a Community Employment (CE) Scheme for over 20 years.
 We currently employ sixteen CE participants, thirteen of whom work in our offices in North Richmond Street and three who work in Ozanam House Resource Centre, Mountjoy Square, Dublin 1.

-The organisation has a formal Constitution that prescribes the key governance aspects of the organisation.
-Our voluntary Board of Management (or National Executive Committee) has overall responsibility for managing and directing the work of the organisation and it’s staffing and financial resources.
-Day to day responsibility for the running of the organisation is delegated to the INOU Co-ordinator and the Senior Management Team.
+From 28th February 2020, the INOU is registered on the Public Register of Charities - Charity Number 20205369.
+Our voluntary Board of Trustees (or National Executive Committee) has overall responsibility for managing and directing the work of the organisation and its staffing and financial resources.
+Day-to-day responsibility for the running of the organisation is delegated to the INOU Co-ordinator and the Senior Management Team.